 Today, that's no longer the case.
 Employers are now facing domestic and global competition from organizations with workers who perform at a higher level than competence.
 These employees aren't doing their jobs, they're excelling at them.
 That's the new standard.
 Being able to excel at work is today's definition of "qualified."

-How can you prove your ability to excel on-the-job?
+college application essay pay to start How can you prove your ability to excel on-the-job?
 It involves the 3 Rs: resume, reputation and recurrence.

 Thanks for reading,